sixone11/simulation/README.md

-# PART 4: The process of calculating the overlap in real data.
+# PART 4: The process of calculating the overlap in real data

 1. Input
    - *_DMR: The results of different tools about DMRs.